stefankendall/ttsbackup/README.md

 Sweet!
 My mod is now fully backed up.
 When I play `Cool Custom Game Mod Backup` in Tabletop Simulator, I'm playing 100% from my own hosted files on dropbox.

 All of the paths that are entered will save for the next time I run `ttsbackup`, making the next backup much simpler.

+## Backup mods that only exist locally

+Sometimes, mods get pulled before you can back them up.
+But that's okay!
+So long as you have all the mod resources locally, you should be able to recover the mod.

+To recover a mod that has been taken off the store, run `ttsbackup recover`.
+The process is similar to the main `ttsbackup` command documented above.